laro/Cilia/README.md

         - `for i in 0..<words.size() { ... }`
         - `for i in [5, 7, 11, 13] { ... }`
         - `for word in words { ... }`
-- C++, Cpp2, Carbon, Rust, Swift, and Kotlin are described [separately](Comparison with Cpp, Cpp2, Carbon, Rust, Swift, and Kotlin.md):.
+- Corresponding examples for C++, Cpp2, Carbon, Rust, Swift, and Kotlin are given [separately](Comparison.md).

 ## CamelCase Style